-We have seen many controversial topics about Acne.
+We have seen many controversial topics about acne.
 This is one of the most common skin condition people are wrestling with in the United States.
-According to American Academy of Dermatology, about 50 million Americans suffer from acne per year.
+According to the American Academy of Dermatology, about 50 million Americans suffer from acne per year.
 Particularly, lots of recent studies indicate a noticeable increase in female adult acne.

 I think some of us used to have this type of clinging acnes which are normally deep, inflamed blemishes, cysts and lumps.
 There are numerous reasons to get “adult-onset acne.”
 That can be determined by genetics, hormonal imbalance, emotional stress, sleep deprivation or inappropriate skin care products and medications.
 Hilariously, sometimes I think breathing can also make my acne.

-Virtually, a plethora of chemical, over-the-counter products or prescription medications to treat acne are more likely to contain harsh elements.
+Virtually, a plethora of chemical, over-the-counter products or prescription medications to treat acne is more likely to contain harsh elements.
 And, cause side effects afterward, like more purging, extreme dehydration, allergic reactions and even, severe breakouts.

-I have a case here that candidly shares a horrific story, a girl got an horrendous allergy from acne chemical medication.
+I have a case here that candidly shares a horrific story, a girl got a horrendous allergy from acne chemical medication.
 The worst condition that I’ve ever known; so, take a deep breath when watching this, girls!
 My Horrific Post-Facial Experience.
 You Need To Read This.

 A few things you need to remember when using essential oils!
 You should use non-comedogenic (non-acnegenic) or oil-free moisturizers alongside the essential oils.
 That helps you to avoid dehydration and flaccidity (saggy surface).
 Besides, wearing sun protection (sunscreen or sunblock) every morning is must-do since your skin somehow become a little bit sensitive than usual, while using the oils.
 Chances are your skin could get more damage from sun exposure.